MY TOP 10 TIPS FOR CROATIA

 Croatia is gaining the reputation as one of the hottest destinations in Europe.
 If you are planning a trip check out my top 10 tips for Croatia!

 There is a pedestrianized strip in Lapad with lots of bars and restaurants.
 Visit the Cave Bar at the Hotel More for a drink at sunset.
-Its beautiful just look at these pictures!!
+Its beautiful and you get a lovely view.
 (Consider a meal in the restaurant too – highly recommended!)

 Take water with you – there are a few places to buy refreshments along the way but they are expensive.
 There is only one opportunity to get down from the walls but that is a good half way around.
 Keep your tickets as they checked at that point too!